 Year 1 and 2 courses are only offered once per year and have prerequisites, and all requirements in the first semester must be completed before moving on to the second semester.
 Because of the schedule and volume of material, having to spend significant time away from studying and mandatory sessions may place a student at risk of poor academic performance.
 In Years 1 and 2, the Office for Student Affairs typically grants up to two (2) weeks of excused absences for students who require time off to attend to personal circumstances, followed by a return to all coursework thereafter.
 Any need for time off beyond two (2) weeks may prompt the consideration of a LOA.
 In the event of a LOA, the student would return to courses the next academic year where the student had left off.

 In Year 3 or Year 4, excused absences longer than two days will require students to make up the missed parts of a rotation.
 A student who requires more time off may have up to eight (8) weeks, schedule permitting.
 In that event, clerkships may need to be rescheduled but students may remain enrolled.
 Anything longer than eight weeks may affect the student’s ability to graduate on time and may require a LOA, which may be granted for up to one year.
-A student who takes a LOA may return to rotations at any point before the 12 month period ends (see section on return from LOA below), or convert the leave to a scholarly period.
 Based on when the leave is taken, the student may be required to make up parts or all of the rotation missed.
 The length of the leave may affect when a student is able to graduate.

 LOAs may be Medical, Personal, or Administrative.
 See below for details.